Tughlugh Timur: Khanship

 Meanwhile, in Transoxiana the Qara'unas lost their status as de facto leaders of the Chagatai ulus; they were replaced by Buyan Suldus, an easygoing and ineffective amir.
 Tughlugh Timur judged that he would face little resistance in Transoxiana and invaded in March 1360.
 As predicted, most of the tribal amirs declared their support for him; those that didn't (notably Hajji Beg of the Barlas tribe) decided to flee.
 The Moghuls decided to find someone else to administer Hajji Beg's former territories; they agreed on Hajji Beg's young nephew Timur, who had submitted to them.
 This, incidentally, was the first step in Timur's rise to power as amir of the Timurid Empire.

 The Moghuls soon left Transoxiana after a dispute ensued amongst their amirs.
 In 1361, however, Tughlugh Timur and his army rode into the region for the second time.
 This time the khan seems to have decided to depose the Transoxianan amirs and centralize power in his own hands.
 He executed several amirs, including Amir Bayazid and Buyan Suldus, while Hajji Beg, who had returned following the departure of the Moghuls in 1360, again retreated.
 When the Qara'unas Amir Husayn opposed him, Tughlugh Timur invaded his extensive territories located south of the Amu Darya and defeated him in battle.
 Amir Husayn fled; the Moghul army advanced as far south as Kunduz in pursuit of him and plundered the region.

 Having destroyed the power of the Transoxianan amirs and reunified the Chagatai Khanate, Tughlugh Timur appointed his son Ilyas Khoja as viceroy of Transoxiana and departed for Moghulistan.

 Unlike 'Ali-Sultan who murdered the Franciscan missionaries, Tughlugh Timur appears to have been tolerant towards other religions and intellectuals and shared his Chagatayid and Yuan predecessors' interests in Buddhism.
 In around 1363 he invited the Tibetan lama, Rol-pai Dorji, who was going back from the court of the Yuan Dynasty headquartered in Dadu (modern Beijing).
 However, the latter politely declined the invitation due to the distance and the Khan's conversion to Islam.

 During his reign, the Moghuls (Persian designation of Mongols) still preserved their Mongol identity and spoke in Mongolian language.

 Not long after this he died at the age of 34.
 His tomb is located in Almaliq.
 His conquest of Transoxiana proved to be short-lived, as Amir Husayn and Timur quickly wrested it from Ilyas Khoja.

 Genealogy of Chaghatai Khanate

-In Babr Nama written by Babur, Page 19, Chapter 1; described genealogy of his maternal grandfather Yunas Khan as:
+In Baburnama written by Babur, Page 19, Chapter 1; described genealogy of his maternal grandfather Yunas Khan as: